newrelic/k8s-metadata-injection/README.md

 ### Documentation

-If you wish to read higher-level documentation, please refer to the [official documentation for the project](https://docs.newrelic.com/docs/integrations/kubernetes-integration/metadata-injection/kubernetes-apm-metadata-injection).
+If you wish to read higher-level documentation about this project, please refer to [its official documentation](https://docs.newrelic.com/docs/integrations/kubernetes-integration/metadata-injection/kubernetes-apm-metadata-injection).

 ### Performance